 Most of these guys are only keen on marketing their ‘wares’ but the message is clear.

-I am grateful to Dr. Joe Torgesen, Prof. James Chapman, Dr. David Kilpatrick and Dr. Richard Selznick for having entertained me when I wrote to them.
+I am grateful to Dr. Joe Torgesen, Prof. James Chapman, Dr. David Kilpatrick and Dr. Richard Selznick for having indulged me when I wrote to them.